kraus-wagner/homeassistant-heizoelpreis/README.md

 # homeassistant-heizoelpreis

-Add this to your configuration.yaml:
+Add this to your configuration.yaml (for copy and paste use code view):

 rest:
   - resource: https://www.heizoel24.de/DailyPriceXml.ashx?zipCode=XXXXX&litre=3000&unloadingpoints=1